 - Connection Name: Enter a memorable name for this connection this is the name that will be displayed in the Polaris interface. - Connection Type: Choose the protocol to use to connect to the server.
 This may be one of: - Embedded: Select this option to connect directly to the store data files.
-This is only recommended when the data files are accessible on a local disk and should not be used to access data files that any other process (such as a BrightstarDB server) could be attempting to access at the same time. - HTTP: Connect to the server using the HTTP protocol.
-This is the recommended protocol to use to connect to a remote server. - TCP: Connect to the server using the TCP protocol - Named Pipes: Connect to the server over a named pipe. - Stores Directory: This property is required only for the Embedded connection type.
-Specify the full path to the directory that contains the BrightstarDB server's store folders. - Server Name: This property is required for all connection types other than Embedded.
-Specify the name of the machine that hosts the BrightstarDB server. - Port Number: This property is required for the HTTP and TCP connection types.
-For HTTP, the default port number is 8090.
-For TCP, the default is 8095. - Server Path: This property is required for the HTTP and TCP connection types.
-For both connection types, the default path is 'brightstar' (without the quotes). - Pipe Name: This property is required only for the Named Pipes connection type.
-Specify the named pipe used to connect to the BrightstarDB server.
-The default pipe name is 'brightstar' (without the quotes).
+This is only recommended when the data files are accessible on a local disk and should not be used to access data files that any other process (such as a BrightstarDB server) could be attempting to access at the same time. - REST: Connect to the server using the HTTP or HTTPS protocol.
+This is the option to use to connect to a remote server. - Stores Directory: This property is required only for the Embedded connection type.
+Specify the full path to the directory that contains the BrightstarDB server's store folders. - Server Address: This property is required only for the Rest connection type.
+Specify the full URL for the BrightstarDB service.
+For example, to connect to a BrightstarDB service running on the default port (8090) on the local machine you would enter http://localhost:8090/brightstar as the address. - Authentication: Check the box if the connection you are using requires a user name and password.
+You will be prompted for this information after the connection is added.

-When you select the HTTP, TCP or NamedPipe connection types from the drop-down list, the dialog will automatically populate with the default settings for making a connection to a local BrightstarDB server.
+When you select the Rest connection type from the drop-down list, the dialog will automatically populate with the default settings for making a connection to a local BrightstarDB server.
 You can modify the server name and/or the other settings to make a connection to a remote server or to a server with a non-default port setup.